Yovosss/iHMNNF/README.md

 This repository implements the models for paper '[Integrating Medical Domain Knowledge for Early Diagnosis of Fever of Unknown Origin: An Interpretable Hierarchical Multimodal Neural Network Approach]'.

+There are still many changes that need to be updated, please wait......

 ## ***1. DATA PREPARATION***

 ### ***1.1 Data Source and Storage***